Every New Movie You Can Stream Early While Theaters Are Closed

 Portrait of a Lady on Fire

-For those hoping to find love in a hopeless place -- or at least not-so-hopeful pandemic -- look no further than writer-director Céline Sciamma's Portrait of a Lady on Fire, about an aristocrat and a painter (Adèle Haenel and Noémie Merlant) and the forbidden romance they strike up in 18th century France, which has shored up at Hulu.
+For those hoping to find love in a hopeless place -- or at least not-so-hopeful pandemic -- look no further than Céline Sciamma's period drama, about an aristocrat and a painter (Adèle Haenel and Noémie Merlant) and the forbidden romance they strike up in 18th century France, which has shored up at Hulu.

 How to watch: Portrait of a Lady on Fire is exclusively streaming on Hulu before arriving on VOD in April.